Astra-Interactive/AstraLibs/README.md

 ## What can it do?
 - Advanced utility functions
 - valueOfOrNull for enums
-- dsl catching function to safely run your functions
+- Dependency containers such as Module, Reloadable and Factory
+- Domain utilities such as UseCase or Mapper
 - dsl command executor
 - dsl event handler
+- advanced class to handle Configuration values
 - advanced functions for ConfigurationSection such as getFloat, getHexString,
 - advanced extensions such as String.HEX(), Player.uuid
-- advanced function for ResultSet - for working with database such as ResultSet.forEach or ResultSet.map
+- self written simple but useful ORM wrapper on SQLite and MySQL
+- simple httpClient(with get and post) over java URL
 - File management - You can easily create config files with one line: FileManager("data/config.yml")
-- Time estimator: AstraEstimator{ block() }
 - Logging in file
 - Serializer with kotlinx - allow you to create data classes and forget about parsing config files by hand
-- Cooldown class - allows you to set cooldowns for any object or event
-- Licence checker - allows you to add servers with their unique keys to whitelist
 - Menu and paginated menu
-- Async work with coroutines
+- Async work with coroutines - PluginScope and AsyncComponent, which can be used as ViewModel
+- Reflection util - setField, getField etc
+- Serializer - allows to encode values into byteArray or string with custom IOProvider
-- And other minor things
+- And other awesome things - look in AstraTemplate

 As an example - you can see how it beign used in [AstraAuction](https://github.com/Astra-Interactive/AstraAuctions)